thawornwit/pontstrader/README.md

 11. Stop Loss + Take Profit creates both stop loss and take profit targets at once (Bittrex)
 12. Trailing + Take Profit same as function 9 but only sells in profit (Bittrex)

-Some of the above functions require the script to run on a system which is on 24/7, this is due to the fact the script is actively (every 0.5 seconds) quering the pontstrader redis database for price changes.
+Some of the above functions require the script to run on a system which is online 24/7, this is due to the fact the script is actively (every 0.5 seconds) quering the pontstrader redis database for price changes.
 Currently the following functions require a 24/7 running system:

 - Trailing Stop Loss